liquidbuddha/CosmicGeometryToolkit/README.md

 Install Instructions
 ===================
-1) Download and unzip the Full Install archive.
+1) Download and unzip the github archive.

 2) Place the following three (3) files in your Maya scripts folder, depending on the folder location for your platform, shown below
 -	lbsToolMenuFull.mel